What can a productivity system not fix?

 What is the simplest productivity system for someone who has tried before and failed?

-If a system has already been abandoned once, the problem is rarely effort — it is complexity.
-The minimum viable version is two habits: capture everything in one place, and review that list for 10 minutes each Friday.
+If a system has already been abandoned once, the problem is rarely effort.
+It is complexity.
+The minimum viable version is two habits: capture everything in one place, and review that list for 10 minutes once a week.
 That is it.
 No categories, no tags, no project hierarchy.
-Masicampo and Baumeister’s research on the Zeigarnik effect showed that even a basic written plan reduces the mental load of unfinished tasks [1].
-The trust builds within two weeks of consistent use, and complexity can be added only when a specific bottleneck demands it.
+Masicampo and Baumeister’s research showed that making a specific written plan for an unfinished task reduces the intrusive thoughts it produces [1].
+The trust builds over the first few weeks of consistent use, and complexity can be added only when a specific bottleneck demands it.

 Can a productivity system work without any digital tools?